-Note: If time is more valuable to you than learning how to do all of this nitty gritty work, you can skip the work and purchase my automation file for Keyboard Maestro here.
+Note: If time is more valuable to you than learning how to do all of this nitty gritty work, skip the work and purchase my automation file for Keyboard Maestro here.

 If you want to do this yourself and spend less, continue reading to learn how to set this up!

 Now that you have Keyboard Maestro installed, it’s time to set up a macro automation that allows us to ripple trim from wherever your playhead is in the timeline.

 Skip all the setup work, and avoid paying full price for Keyboard Maestro.

 When you purchase my automation macro you’ll get 20% off of Keyboard Maestro